-One of the most common questions we get when custom configuring a PC for a customer is which platform they should go with – Xeon or i7.
+One of the most common questions we get when custom configuring a PC for a customer is which platform they should go with – Xeon or i7/i9.
 For the casual video editor/workstation user, is Xeon better?
 What’s the difference between Xeon vs i7?
 Let’s break down a few of the Pros of each processor family.

-Intel Core i7/i5 Pros
+Intel Core i9/i7/i5 Pros

-GHz per dollar – For pure Gigahertz speed for the money, the 2011 and 1150 i7’s come out on top every time, making them the best value for single threaded applications.
-For example a 4-core i7-4790 running at 3.6GHz retails for around $300.
-The comparable quad core Xeon running at that clock speed will cost about $50 more.
+GHz per dollar – For pure Gigahertz speed for the money, the 13th Gen 13900k comes out on top every time, making it the best value for single threaded applications.
+Even at its retail price of $599.
+There simply is not a Xeon option available that can touch its 5.80GHz clock speed.

 Support for ECC RAM – Error Checking and Correction (ECC) RAM detects and corrects most common data corruption before it occurs, eliminating the cause of many system crashes and translating to more stable overall performance.
 Only Xeon processors support ECC RAM.

 More cores, multi CPU options – If your applications require as many CPU cores as possible, Xeon is what you need.
 The newest 4th Gen Xeon Scalable processors max out at 60 cores (120 after Hyperthreading) whereas the 13900k has 24 (with a mix of P and E cores).
 Multi-CPU configurations are also only possible with Xeon, as is featured in our HD360MAX workstation.

 Longevity (under heavy load) – Xeon processors are qualified to handle heavier, more intensive loads day in and day out.
 For the serious workstation user, this can translate to better longevity over i7 counterparts.